 After your account is ready, you’ll need to make a deposit.
 Without having made a deposit to your account, you won’t be able to bet on Eurovision.
 Moreover, when you make your first deposit you can claim our welcome bonus!

-Our welcome bonus gives you an extra bet of £10 whenever you bet £15 on odds of 1/1 or higher.
+Our welcome bonus gives you an free bet of £10 whenever you place a qualifying bet of £15 on odds of 1/1 or higher.
 You’re free to use this bonus bet on any sport and market of your choosing.
 However, there are terms & conditions (T&Cs) that apply to this bonus.

 Thus, we suggest reading our T&Cs and our bonus policy to understand what conditions apply to this bonus as well as understand certain terms associated with the bonus.
 With your deposit done, placing a bet is also straightforward:

-- Your selected bets will appear on the betting slip on the right-hand side of the page;
+- 4️⃣ Your selected Eurovision bets will appear on the betting slip on the right-hand side of the page;

-- Adjust how much you’d like to bet on the betting slip;
+- 5️⃣ Adjust how much you’d like to bet on the bet slip;

 First things first, the Eurovision is held annually.
-After each country hosts their national qualifying contest—which ends in March—to decide on the contestant that will represent it, the Eurovision will have two semi-final heats before the day of the grand final on 14 May 2022.
+After each country hosts their national qualifying contest—which ends in March—to decide on the contestant that will represent it, the Eurovision will have two semi-final heats before the day of the Grand Final on 13 May 2023.

 These three main events are stretched over a week, where each event is separated by a day.
 The table below provides you with the days of the Eurovision events.
 So, be sure to tune in to the Eurovision when these days come around!

 The rules state that the previous year’s winners of the competition must host the following year’s event.
-Since the previous winners were Italy, they will be the hosts of the 2022 Eurovision Song Contest; it will be taking place in Turin at the PalaOlimpico arena.
+Since the previous winners were Ukraine, they ought to have been the hosts of the 2023 Eurovision Song Content.
+However, due to the current circumstance afflicting Ukraine, they are unable to host the competition.

 The winner of Eurovision is decided entirely by the combined votes of the viewing audience and the expert judges.
-Betiton along with a few other Eurovision betting sites have already made our top 3 predictions for this year’s event with Ukraine’s Kalush Orchestra having the best odds with a calculated 35% chance of winning.
+Betiton along with a few other Eurovision betting sites have already made our top 3 predictions for this year’s event with Sweden’s Tattoo having the best odds with a calculated 40% chance of winning.

-Italy and Sweden come at second and third with 15% and 11% chances.
+Finland and France come at second and third with 23% and 9% chances.

 Eurovision Betting Tips